annamerk16/annamerk16.github.io/README.md

 Hint: Make use of hamburger menus and stacking.

-Homework 2:
+Homework 2

-Homework 2: Implementing a Shopping Cart Feature Enhance the restaurant website by implementing a shopping cart feature.
+Implementing a Shopping Cart Feature
+Enhance the restaurant website by implementing a shopping cart feature.

 Users should be able to: